pkutaj/dabaez_annotated/2019_lamda_ground_up.md

 # 0
 ```

-### 16.6. is this common for other languages: LLM to check which language does not do that
-Dabaez says almost every programming language does it the same way

-### 16.7. how to fix: implement lazy evaluation to the `FACT` function
+### 2.6. how to fix: implement lazy evaluation to the `FACT` function
 introduce extra function call in there
 it is not part of lambda calculus - it is hack to not to both branches of `if`
 this concept of "when functions evaluate" is a big focus in functional programming
 we are facing it here

-### 16.8. apply the lambda wrapper to all of the elements of `FACT` what may break the functionality
+### 2.7. apply the lambda wrapper to all of the elements of `FACT` what may break the functionality

 ```python
 # numerals: zero + succ